-While evaluation tests for estimating parameters may also be useful in optimizing filter bank designs [15], their primary use as demonstrated and advocated here focuses on the verification of coefficients rather than the generation of coefficients.
+While evaluation tests for estimating parameters may also be useful in optimizing filter bank designs [16], their primary use as demonstrated and advocated here focuses on the verification of coefficients rather than the generation of coefficients.
 Filter bank coefficients may be published in tables and then read and transcribed by people prior to use on computers rather than always being regenerated by computational algorithms.
 These coefficients may also be stored in data files, transmitted through communication channels, or perhaps even coded and decoded as part of a self-extracting data decompression system.
 Verification tests are thus necessary to detect errors that may arise at any step in any of these processes.
-Even if coefficients are always regenerated by a computational algorithm may be based on a certain method or design parameter that may be completely unrelated to a different parameter of interest.
+Even if coefficients are always regenerated by a computational algorithm, the algorithm may be based on a certain method or design parameter that may be completely unrelated to a different parameter of interest.

 Therefore, a comprehensive suite of characterization and verification tests is necessary to evaluate the numerical performance of the filter coefficients on all relevant criteria.
 Moreover, in the general case of insuring reproducibility of filter algorithms and filter coefficients, any suite of tests that sufficiently characterizes and verifies the filter coefficients would suffice.
 However, in the specific case of making a claim about a certain filter characteristic, then the only test that is relevant is the test for that particular characteristic.
 For example, if a filter is claimed to be orthogonal, then the orthogonality test is the one that is relevant.
-Finally, empirical tests can be used to evaluate for equivalent performance of filter families with respect to certain characteristics within given tolerances [17].
+Finally, empirical tests can be used to evaluate for equivalent performance of filter families with respect to certain characteristics within given tolerances [18, 19].

-Tables I. II, V, and IV demonstrated respectively examples of real biorthogonal 2-band, complex orthogonal 2-band, real orthogonal 4-band, and real nonorthogonal 5-band filter banks for which observed values were consistent with expected values for parameters.
-These examples, and many others in [13], [15], [17] and elsewhere, serve to validate the evaluation tests.
-However, Tables VI and III and Figure 1 all demonstrated examples with significant discrepancies between analytical design and experimental evaluation parameters.
-With regard to the discrepancies in the results for Table VI which involved filter banks with tabulated coefficients published in [5], one of the authors, M. J. T. Smith, suggested that the most likely source of the problem could be "flipped signs" incurred when the original manuscript was typeset by the printer.
-With regard to the discrepancies in the results for Table III which involved filter banks with computed coefficients, it is possible that the loss of orthogonality could be attributed to numerical instabilities in the computation of the double roots on the unit circle output by the function remezwav.
+Tables 1.1, 1.2, 1.5, and 1.4 demonstrated respectively examples of real biorthogonal 2-band, complex orthogonal 2-band, real orthogonal 4-band, and real nonorthogonal 5-band filter banks for which observed values were consistent with expected values for parameters.
+These examples, and many others in [14, 16, 18] and elsewhere, serve to validate the evaluation tests.
+However, Tables 1.6 and 1.3 and Figure 1.1 all demonstrated examples with significant discrepancies between analytical design and experimental evaluation parameters.
+With regard to the discrepancies in the results for Table 1.6 which involved filter banks with tabulated coefficients published in [5], one of the authors, M. J. T. Smith, suggested that the most likely source of the problem could be "flipped signs" incurred when the original manuscript was typeset by the printer.
+With regard to the discrepancies in the results for Table 1.3 which involved filter banks with computed coefficients, it is possible that the loss of orthogonality could be attributed to numerical instabilities in the computation of the double roots on the unit circle output by the function remezwav.
 This instability impacted the orthogonal spectral factor filters but not the nonorthogonal product filter.
-Finally, with regard to the discrepancies depicted in Figure 1, it is apparent as established by the corrected algorithm [16] that the original algorithm orthogen was not consistent with the original authors' mathematical and diagrammatical specification [9].
+Finally, with regard to the discrepancies depicted in Figure 1.1, it is apparent as established by the corrected algorithm [13] that the original algorithm orthogen was not consistent with the original authors' mathematical and diagrammatical specification [9].